-Here is a sampling of our current and past projects:
+Here is a sampling of our current, past, and future projects:

 CURRENT: Project JUmpStart

-AidNow is proud to present Jump Start.
+AidNow is proud to present Jump Start 2019 on August 21 (load-in day) and 22 (day of the event).
+To sign-up to volunteer, click here.
 Partnering with the Virginia Beach City Public Schools' Social Work Services, we've helped over 3,000 homeless students K-12 in Virginia Beach.
-This year's event was held on August 23, 2018, and provided free clothing (including socks and underwear), new shoes, snacks, books, medical screenings, hygiene products, food, haircuts, new backpacks and school supplies.
-The list of items we continue to collect are:
+Last year's event provided free clothing (including socks and underwear), new shoes, snacks, books, medical screenings, hygiene products, food, haircuts, new backpacks and school supplies.

 DROP OFF LOCATION